Apply: United Nations Young Professionals Programme 2023 (YPP) for Talented Individuals

 - must have the nationality of a participating country.

-- must hold at least a first-level university degree relevant for the exam subject you are applying for.
+- must hold at least a first-level university degree relevant to the exam subject you are applying for.

 - must be 32 or younger in the year of the examination.